Main Info

 Hit one of three hiking trails that start at the Upper Cable Station and explore the summit further.
 Table Mountain is part of a World Heritage Site, an important part of the Cape Floristic Region and the single richest floristic area in the world.
 There is a lot of fynbos vegetation on the mountain, with over 1 460 different species of plants.
 There are also plenty of dassies, lizards, insects and birdlife to be seen.
 You’ll find our self-service restaurant, Table Mountain Café, offering a range of food and drinks, snacks, desserts and wines.
 A selection of gifts and curios are on sale at the Shop at the Top.
 Pop in and find something special to remind you of your visit to the highest point in Cape Town.

-Day 4 – Cape Winelands Wine Tasting Tour (3 Regions)
+Day 5 – Wine Tasting Tour

 Explore the Cape Winelands graced with amazing views and taste some of the best wines the region has to offer.
 Taste wine from each of the 3 best wine regions in South Africa.